President of Ukraine: Election and eligibility

 The Ukrainian president is elected by direct popular vote by Ukrainian citizens who are 18 years and over.
 The president is elected for a 5-year term of office, limited to two terms consecutively.

 Ukraine's electoral law provides for a two-round electoral system to elect the president; a candidate must win an absolute majority of all votes cast.
 If no candidate obtains an absolute majority in the first round of voting then the two highest polling candidates contest a run-off second ballot.

 According to Chapter V, Article 103 of the Constitution, to be elected president a candidate must be a Ukrainian citizen who has attained the age of 35, has the right to vote, and has resided in the country for the past 10 years and has full command of the Ukrainian state language.
 Per the Constitution, regular presidential elections are scheduled to be held on the last Sunday of the last month of the fifth year of the incumbent president's term.
 If the president's authority has ended pre-term, then the elections must be held within 90 days of the incumbent president's end of term.

 Candidates seeking election are required to pay a nomination deposit of 2,500,000 hryvnias (approx. 90,000 US Dollars) which is refunded only to those candidates that progress to the second round of voting.

 The last presidential elections took place on 21 April 2019.

 Oath and term of office

-According to Article 104 of the Constitution, the president of Ukraine assumes office no later than in thirty days after the official announcement of the election results, from the moment of taking the oath to the people at a ceremonial meeting of the Verkhovna Rada of Ukraine, the Ukrainian parliament.
+According to Article 104 of the Constitution, the president of Ukraine assumes office no later than in thirty days after the official announcement of the election results, from the moment of taking the oath to the people at a ceremonial meeting of the Verkhovna Rada, the Ukrainian parliament.
 If the president is elected following special elections in the event of the previous president's resignation, impeachment or death, the president-elect must take oath of office within five days after the publication of the official election results.

 The Chairperson of the Constitutional Court of Ukraine administers the oath of office.
 The president-elect recites the Ukrainian oath of office with their hand on the Constitution and the Peresopnytsia Gospels: The Ukrainian text of the oath according to the article 104 is: